tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 ```

 * `walkPeriod.format()` is a method invocation on an object, with the context `walkPeriod` object. `this.hourse` evaluates to 2 and `this.minutes` to 30, so method returns the correct result.

+### Because the function invocation has the biggest impact on `this`, from now on do not ask yoursefl: `where is this takes from`but do as yourself: `How is the function invoked?` For an arrow function ask yourself: `What is `this` where the arrow function is defined?`